Tangent equations of motion for nonlinear response functions: Introduction

 We validate the TEOM framework in a sequence of representative settings.
 For noninteracting lattice electrons, we compute second- and third-order optical responses and confirm agreement with established perturbative results.
 We then demonstrate the applicability to interacting dynamics in a self-consistent (mean-field) setting and compare our results qualitatively with available tensor-network results to confirm that interaction-induced spectral features are correctly captured.
 Crucially, we show that the present framework provides practical access to response orders that are out of reach for existing methods such as diagrammatic techniques.
 We compute fifth-order nonlinear response functions in a solid-state electron model and, as a stringent phase-sensitive benchmark, we reproduce, without parameter tuning, the polarization-angle dependence of the fifth-harmonic signal in direct comparison with independent simulations of the full driven dynamics.
 We further demonstrate that very high orders can be reached in a classical nonlinear oscillator (Duffing-type) system that is also widely encountered in contexts beyond condensed-matter physics.
 Along the way, the TEOM hierarchy provides equation-level stabilization and a term-by-term organization that clarifies the distinct physical contributions to the response.

 The remainder of this paper is structured as follows.
 In Sec.~\ref{sec:formalism}, we define the nonlinear response functions of interest and introduce the Gateaux-derivative projection scheme.
 We then derive the TEOM and discuss their implementation for both linear and nonlinear generators of dynamics.
 In Sec.~\ref{sec:demo}, we present numerical demonstrations and benchmarks in quantum and classical systems, including high-order response calculations.
-In Sec.~\ref{sec:discussion}, we clarify the computational scaling of the TEOM-based protocol, including the distinction between the response order $n$ and the derivative order $m$, and we discuss practical implementation aspects such as the scaling behavior in general and in symmetric (diagonal) settings and connections to alternative derivative engines, including automatic differentiation.
+In Sec.~\ref{sec:discussion}, we discuss the computational scaling of the TEOM-based protocol in general and in symmetric (diagonal) settings, as well as connections to alternative derivative engines, including automatic differentiation (AD).
 We summarize our findings in Sec.~\ref{sec:summary}.
-Technical details and complementary derivations are provided in Appendices~\ref{sec:window}--\ref{sec:duffing_green}.
+Technical details and complementary derivations are provided in Appendixes~\ref{sec:window}--\ref{sec:duffing_green}.